matthew-brett/teaching/on_cdfs.rst

         p = t_dist.pdf(t)  # Probability density at this threshold
         ax[1, i].plot([t, t],
                       [0, p], color=line_color)
-        c = t_dist.cdf(t)  # Cumulative density at this threshold
+        c = t_dist.cdf(t)  # Cumulative distribution at this threshold
         ax[0, i].plot([t, t, ax[0, i].axis()[0]],
                       [0, c, c], color=line_color)
         ax[0, i].set_title('t = {:.1f}, area = {:.2f}'.format(t, c))

-For example, say I have drawn a t value at random from a t distribution of degrees of freedom of 20.
-The probability that t value will be $<=1.5$ is:
+For example, say I have drawn a t value $x$ at random from a t distribution of degrees of freedom of 20.
+The probability that $x <=1.5$ is:

 .. nbplot::